raisedadead/dotfiles/README.md

 My dotfiles follow the convention from [`homeshick`](https://github.com/andsens/homeshick).

-`homeshick` is a  git based dotfiles synchronizer utility. dotfiles are splitup into repositories called "castles".
-This repository is my primary castle.
-It has all the common and most used configs.
-Other castles are either private (emails, etc.) or are platform specific.
+`homeshick` is a Git-based dotfiles synchronizer utility.
+The convention is to split up collections of dotfiles into repositories called "castles".
+This particular repository is my primary castle.
+It has all the standard and most used configs.
+Other castles are private or platform-specific.

-Be mindful of the spelling, "homesick" vs "home**sh**ick".
-The former is the original tool implemented in ruby, and later in shell script.
+Be mindful of the spelling "homesick" vs. "home**sh**ick".
+The former is the original tool implemented in ruby and later in shell script.
+I use a shell alias `alias home=homeshick` to execute commands for convenience.

 In practice, you should be able to use the files as is, by getting them from the `/home` directory in this repository.